 - The purchase of a new-build property that isn't ready to move into yet

 You might be thinking that a 10 to 12 week timeline sounds a bit vague, but it's almost impossible to predict how long the process will definitively take from the outset for any individual client.

 There are so many variables that come into play that even the most efficient conveyancer can't say with certainty how long the process will take, hence the general 10-12 weeks estimate which generally serves as a good guideline.

 What Does A Conveyancer Do?

-Your conveyancing solicitor will be able to fulfil a range of duties for you, which includes;
+Your conveyancing solicitor will be able to fulfill a range of duties for you, which include;

 Find out more about the conveyancing process here.

 Is It Possible To Fast Track Your Conveyancing?